easysoftware/developer-portal-devs/docs/Getting_started/Repository-structure.md

 # Repository structure

-*In this article we will show you how to get correct repository structures in the different environments*
+*In this article we will show you how to get correct repository structures in the different environments.*

 ---